arangrhie/merfin/README.md

 wigToBigWig $dump_output.Wig chr.sizes $dump_output.bw
 ```

+#### Assess correlation between data types
+If you have multiple data types (e.g. HiFi and Illumina) you can also assess the K* agreement between them genome-wide.
+Use the same output of `-dump` with the script `Kstar_correlation.sh` in the scripts folder.

 ### Assess per base QV ###
 Merfin will quickly produce [Merqury](https://github.com/marbl/merqury) QV estimates for each scaffold and genome-wide averages when `-hist` is used.
 Merqury QV estimate consider only kmers missing from the read sets.
 In addition, Merfin produces a QV* estimate, which accounts also for kmers that are seen in excess with respect to their expected multiplicity predicted from the reads.